 - Boqueria – I haven’t visited Spain (yet!) but I imagine the energy at Boqueria to be nearly identical to that of a traditional tapas bar.
 Lots of delicious food, sharing, laughing, and of course wine!
 It’s a small space, but is somewhere you could easily stay for hours.
 Their croquetas and churros were especially delicious.
 Fun fact: This is the first restaurant I went to when I moved up to NYC for my internship – a nice way to cheers to a NYC address!

-- The Coffee Shop – There is no better restaurant for people watching in NYC than the sidewalk seats at The Coffee Shop.
+- The Coffee Shop (NOW CLOSED) – There is no better restaurant for people watching in NYC than the sidewalk seats at The Coffee Shop.
 I lived next door in the NYU dorms when I interned one summer, so I frequented this spot for all meals of the day.
 It is entertaining to say the least!

 - Eataly in Flatiron – This bustling Italian marketplace is a must-visit for anyone in NYC, evident by the constant crowds.
 It is packed with an array of cafes, counters and restaurants.
 Whether you stop in for a gelato on a hot summer day, shop for fresh pasta to cook at home, or order a pizza to share with friends, there is something for everyone!
 They also have a year-round rooftop and microbrewery that is called Birreria in the summer/fall, and Baita in the winter/spring.
 The decor and menu changes for each.

-- Park Avenue Autumn/Winter/Spring/Summer – This restaurant takes seasonal to another level, with a completely redone interior and menu for each season.
+- Park Avenue Autumn/Winter/Spring/Summer (NOW CLOSED) – This restaurant takes seasonal to another level, with a completely redone interior and menu for each season.
 I visited in Autumn, where it smelled of cinnamon, the decor was in shades of red, orange and yellow, and the menu featured figs, pomegranates and pumpkin.
 The food is fantastic and they do a beautiful job.
 I love the concept, too!
-It is worth noting that they offer a pre-fixe deal in addition to offering a la carte from the menu, and surprisingly they don't require everyone at the table to participate in the deal, a standard practice at most restaurants.
+It is worth noting that they offer a pre-fixe deal in addition to offering a la carte from the menu, and surprisingly they don’t require everyone at the table to participate in the deal, a standard practice at most restaurants.

 - Rolf’s – If you’re feeling festive for the Christmas holiday, or need a boost to get into the holiday spirit, look no further than the extravagantly decorated German restaurant in Gramercy.
 They serve specialty holiday cocktails that are quite expensive (which I find reasonable given it’s uber popular for the one month of December), and it gets very crowded, but it’s worth experiencing at least once!
 I recommend the Spiced Egg Nog or Mulled Wine.
 Make sure to go at an off-time or at least early!